 According to Asprey, the quality of these ingredients is what makes Bulletproof Coffee special.

 Dave created his version of butter coffee after returning from a trip to Tibet.
-He aimed to lose weight without over-exercising and found that it not only helped him shed pounds but also gave him other health benefits, like improved mental clarity.
+He aimed to lose weight without over-exercising and found that it helped him shed pounds and gave him other health benefits, like improved mental clarity.

-There are other types of bulletproof coffees too, but according to Dave Asprey, you’ll only get the same health benefits if you use his coffee beans and his version of the MCT oil.
+According to Dave Asprey, there are other types of bulletproof coffees, but you’ll only get the same health benefits if you use his coffee beans and his version of the MCT oil.